- September 15, 2005

 In "Bone: Out From Boneville," navigate Fone Bone's journey to find his cousins through a whimsical world filled with quirky creatures such as rat creatures, talking bugs, and a dragon.
 After being separated from his family due to a locust attack, Fone Bone must outwit menacing foes to return to Boneville.
 This captivating adventure combines humor, puzzle-solving, and a touch of suspense to keep you engaged throughout the gameplay.

-- It's a short and straightforward point-and-click adventure, making it accessible for younger audiences.
+- It's a short and simple point-and-click adventure that can be enjoyable for younger audiences.

-- The game is very short, with a runtime of around 2 hours, leaving players wanting more content.
+- The game is very short, clocking in at around two hours, which may leave players feeling unsatisfied.

 story